nakujaproject/N4-Basestation/README.md

 ## Flight States
 The system recognizes the following flight states:
-- 0: Pre-Flight
+- **0:** Pre-Flight
-- 1: Powered Flight
+- **1:** Powered Flight
-- 2: Apogee
+- **2:** Apogee
-- 3: Drogue Deployed
+- **3:** Drogue Deployed
-- 4: Main Deployed
+- **4:** Main Deployed
-- 5: Rocket Descent
+- **5:** Rocket Descent
-- 6: Post Flight
+- **6:** Post Flight

 ## Connection Status Monitoring
-- Base station connection status is monitored continuously
+- Base station connection status is monitored continuously.
-- Flight computer data staleness is checked every 500ms
+- Flight computer data staleness is checked every 500ms.
-- Connection is marked as "No Recent Data" if no telemetry is received for > 5 seconds
+- Connection is marked as "No Recent Data" if no telemetry is received for > 5 seconds.

 ## Video Stream Configuration
-- The dashboard expects an RTSP stream to be available at the URL specified in `VITE_STREAM_URL`
+- The dashboard expects an RTSP stream at the URL specified by `VITE_STREAM_URL`.
-- The video component will automatically attempt to connect to this stream
-- Ensure the RTSP server is properly configured and accessible from the dashboard's network
+- Ensure the RTSP server is properly configured and accessible from the dashboard's network.

 ## Error Handling
-1. Connection failures are logged with timestamps
+1. Connection failures are logged with timestamps.
-2. Parsing errors for incoming messages are captured and reported
+2. Parsing errors for incoming messages are captured and reported.
-3. Command transmission failures are logged and reported to the user
+3. Command transmission failures are logged and reported to the user.
-4. Data staleness is monitored and reported in the UI
+4. Data staleness is monitored and reflected in the UI.

 ## Implementation Example